All Episodes

 Part of it definitely is.

-Certainly could be tough to be.
+Could be tough to be.

-The media is very, very left wing.
+The media is very, very left-wing.

 And also there is the fact that he's black, because as I point out, I mean, when it mattered during slavery, during the civil rights battles, the Democratic Party was on the wrong side.

-So, you know, forty years later they want to do over, which is why they're constantly creating fake ra racial hoaxes in this country, so now they can finally come out and take a stand against racism at the precise moment when no one is defending racism.
+So now they can finally come out and take a stand against racism at the precise moment when no one is defending racism.

 So thanks, Democrats.

-We want the new young president's success.
+We want the new young president to succeed.

-What do you think's gonna happen?
+What do you think's going to happen?

 Let's go current events here.